stalj/prg-basics/07-Arrays/06-Arrays.md

    1. A function that returns an ordered array of words, from longest to shortest
    1. A function that returns an alphabetically ordered array of words

-   Then, write a program, call the functions and display results.
+   Then, write a program, call the functions and print results.
 Sample result:

    ```
    Text: An apple a day keeps the doctor away